wincus/pelican-blog/content/pages/about.md

 Authors: wincus
 Summary: This is me

-I'm a guitar player, GNU/Linux advocate, self taught infrastructure developer, networking university professor and electronic Engineer.
+I'm a guitar player, music lover, GNU/Linux advocate, self taught infrastructure developer, networking university professor and electronic Engineer.

+Thanks for passing by!